Working Tax Credit

-You can only make a new claim for Working Tax Credit if you get the severe disability premium or got it in the past month and are still eligible for it.
+You can only make a claim for Working Tax Credit if you already get Child Tax Credit.

-If you cannot make a new claim for Working Tax Credit, you may be able to apply for:
+If you cannot apply for Working Tax Credit, you can apply for Universal Credit instead.

 Hours you work